- J.D., Columbia University School of Law, 1977; Board of Editors, Columbia Law Review

 In his more than two decades in private practice, Mr. Spears has tried many criminal and civil cases in federal and state courts and before the SEC, FINRA, and arbitration panels.
 Mr. Spears has also argued many cases in the United States Court of Appeals and New York State appellate courts.

 Mr. Spears specializes in criminal cases involving sophisticated business and financial dealings and complex legal issues.
-In 2012, Mr. Spears was named by Chambers & Partners as a "Leading Individual" in White-Collar Crime & Government Investigations.
+Mr. Spears was named by Chambers & Partners as a "Leading Individual" in White-Collar Crime & Government Investigations.
 Chambers noted that Mr. Spears "enjoys an excellent reputation in the market for his strong white-collar expertise" and reported praise from sources that he is "tenacious with an amazing success rate" and has the "ability to anticipate problems and come up with solutions for his clients."